Hoa28686/javascript-tasks/week7/pancake_maker_3/README.md

+## Pancake Maker

-## Pancake Maker is an application that allows users to customize their pancakes, and manage pancake orders
+Pancake Maker is an application that allows users to customize their pancakes, and manage pancake orders

 **Working features:**